-The Title IX Coordinator will maintain records of all complaints (both formal and informal), investigations, findings (including the basis for those findings), hearings (if applicable), and appeals (if applicable), and, promptly following the final resolution of a complaint, the Title IX Coordinator will provide a copy of these records to the Office of the General Counsel.
-All of these records will be kept on file in accordance with the University's records and retention policy (but in any event for at least five years from final resolution of the complaint).
-The Title IX Coordinator will simultaneously notify the parties as soon as practicable of the final outcome of the investigation in writing (including referral to the hearing officer where applicable) and also will notify them of any sanctions to be imposed (including actions the University will take to eliminate the hostile environment and prevent recurrence) (see Appendix B, Formal Resolution of Complaints Involving Students, and Appendix E, Formal Resolution of Complaints Involving Employees Only).
+The Title IX Coordinator will maintain records of all complaints (both formal and informal), investigations, findings (including the basis for those findings) and appeals.
+These records will be kept on file in accordance with the University's records and retention policy.
+The Title IX Coordinator will simultaneously notify the parties as soon as practicable of the final outcome of the investigation in writing (including referral to the hearing officer) and also will notify them of any sanctions to be imposed (including actions the University will take to eliminate the hostile environment and prevent recurrence) (see Appendix B, Formal Resolution).
 In addition, if someone other than the Title IX Coordinator engaged in the investigation, the Title IX Coordinator will be kept apprised of the progress of the investigation and the ultimate results, and the Title IX Coordinator will maintain records of the results.
-The Title IX Coordinator also will inform the applicable Registrar if any transcript notations are required (see Appendix B, Section I, Formal Resolution of Complaints Involving Students).
+The Title IX Coordinator also will inform the applicable Registrar if any transcript notations are required (see Appendix B, Formal Resolution).
 In any situation in which the designated authority has a conflict of interest or is otherwise not available to act (e.g., there is a vacancy in the office), the Office of the President will be consulted for appropriate action.